 There were also men and women who were happy that the sit-in had been dispersed.
 “This was a residential area, we couldn’t leave our homes because of the sit-in, because of the men in our apartment buildings and gardens.
 We were routinely checked every time we wanted to leave and enter our house,” exploded one man.
 Another man climbed the mosque’s gate and kissed general Sissi’s poster.
 Men watching broke out in cheers.

 This building was the Rabaa mosque’s events hall.
 People here were sifting through the rubble, garbage men looking for recyclables.

-This man was expressing his views to a presenter, the microphone’s labelled as the ‘Tahrir’ channel.
+This man was expressing his views to a presenter, the microphone’s labeled as the ‘Tahrir’ channel.
 The man, holding a Qur’an, said “I am a Muslim, I live here and what I saw this past month is not Islam.
 They were in a residential area, camping below our buildings, searching my wife and other women who live in the building every time we wanted to enter.
 What is more humiliating?
 They would sleep outside our apartment and knock on the door to use the toilet.
 We were terrified.
 We were not living.
 That is why I am glad the sit-in has been removed.”

 More foreign journalists reporting in front of the mosque.